djalbat/occam-parsers/README.md

        BC  ::=  "b" "c" ;

 These will not parse the tokens `a`, `b`, `c` because the first definition of the `AAB` rule will parse the `a` and `b` tokens, leaving only the `c` token for the `BC` rule to parse.
 This situation can be addressed by making the `AAB` rule look ahead, that is, try each of its definitions in turn until one is found that allows the remainder of the parent rule to parse.
-The look-ahead modifier is an exclamation mark, thus the rules above become:
+The look-ahead modifier is an ellipsis, thus the rules above become:

-      ABC  ::=  AAB!
+      ABC  ::=  AAB...
 BC ;

       AAB  ::=  "a" "b" | "a" ;